markessien/markessien/README.md

 ## Hi there 👋

+🧑‍🔬 What matters?

+Discovering more about the nature of reality, and making sure that more people in the world have a good life.

+🛠️ Tech Stack
+- Python
+- C++
+- Flutter
+- C#
+- Go
+- Fusion 360

 <!--
 **markessien/markessien** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.